untitaker/awesome-mastodon/README.md

 * [Twitodon](https://twitodon.com/) - helps you locate the users you follow on Twitter who have Mastodon handles in their bios; exports a CSV that you can import into Mastodon
 * [Fedifinder](https://fedifinder.glitch.me/) - helps you locate the users you follow on Twitter who have Mastodon handles in their bios; exports a CSV that you can import into Mastodon
 * [Debirdify](https://debirdify.pruvisto.org/) - searches across the users you follow and your Twitter lists to locate users who have Fediverse handles; helps you identify instances relevant to your interests; exports a CSV that you can import into Mastodon
+* [Mastodon Flock](https://mastodon-flock.vercel.app/) - helps you find users who follow on Twitter who are also on Mastodon, via a Windows 95-style wizard

 ### Fediverse discovery